Taison: Shakhtar Donetsk

 Taison signed with Shakhtar Donetsk on 1 January 2013 for a fee of around £12.4 million.
 He made his debut for Shakhtar in the Champions League against Borussia Dortmund in a 2–2 draw on 13 February 2013.
 He scored his first goal for Shakhtar and was named Man of the Match in a 3–3 draw with Metalurh Zaporizhya on 19 May 2013, scoring an equalising goal in the 92nd minute.
 Taison scored in a 3–0 victory over Chornomorets Odesa in the 2012–13 Ukrainian Cup final.
 On 10 July 2013 Taison scored in a 3–1 victory over Chornomorets in the Ukrainian Super Cup.
 In November 2019 he was sent-off after reacting to alleged racist abuse, and was also given a one-match ban.

 Return to Internacional

 On 16 April 2021, Internacional announced that Taison would be returning to his boyhood club after 11 years, signing a contract until 2023.
 The athlete took a significant paycut in order to make the deal happen, refusing more lucrative offers from various other clubs in order to return to Inter.

 PAOK

 On 14 January 2023, Taison joined Greek club PAOK for 1.5 years.
+Taison won the Greek Superleague with PAOK in 2024, with the Brazilian scoring the winning goal against arch rivals Aris Thessaloniki, to win the league for PAOK on the last game of the season.